cabouman/mbircone/docs/source/api.rst

   as well as some helper functions.
 * preprocess_ includes functions for sinogram preprocessing and parameters parsing for both 3D and 4D conebeam datasets.
 * mace_ includes functions for multi-slice MACE reconstruction of both 3D and 4D conebeam tomography.
+* multinode_ includes functions for easily deployment on multi-nodes with Dask, a flexible library for parallel computing in Python.

 .. _cone3D: cone3D.html
 .. _preprocess: preprocess.html
 .. _mace: mace.html
+.. _multinode: multinode.html
 .. toctree::
    :titlesonly:
    :hidden: